Iron-chest/CODSOFT/README.md

 # CODSOFT
-This repository is for my internship as a AI Engineer at codSoft
+This repository is for my internship as a AI Engineer intern at codSoft